emilio-guerra44/emilio-guerra44/README.md

 - 👋 Hi, I’m @emilio-guerra44
-- 👀 I’m interested in learning Cyber Security.
+- 👀 I’m interested in learning to get savvy with Python and the basics of Cyber Security.
 - 🌱 I’m currently learning the basics.
 - 💞️ I’m looking to collaborate on anything that will help solidify the foundation.
 - 📫 How to reach me emilio.guerra44@gmail.com